ChrisChinchilla/Chip-Shop/_cards/Amiga_1000.md

 originalprice: $1295
 ---

 A powerful personal computer with some of the most advanced graphics and sound systems in its class.
-The launch is held during a star-studded gala featuring Andy Warhol and Debbie Harry held in New York City.